The structures of the eye include the cornea, iris, pupil, macula, retina, and the optic nerve.

 A child who needs vision correction may wear eyeglasses or contact lenses.
-Either choice comes in a range of options.
+Either choice comes in a range of choices.

 Children should wear protective eyewear during sports and recreational activities.
 In the classroom, they should wear eye protection when doing lab experiments.

 Cosmetics are among some of the most common sources of problems for contact lens wearers.
-Misusing cosmetics can lead to severe adverse reactions.
+Misusing cosmetics can lead to severe harmful reactions.